Explosions at US Steel plant in Pennsylvania leave 1 dead, 1 missing, 10 injured

 “Lives were lost again,” Sowers said.
 “How many more lives are going to have to be lost until something happens?”

-The Clairton coking plant continued to operate after the explosion, although two batteries that were the site of the explosion were shut down, officials said.
+The Clairton coking plant continued to operate after the explosion, although two batteries that were the site of the explosions were shut down, officials said.

 Air quality concerns and health warnings